Get Your Payment Act Together

 I state most-acceptable forms because there are other payment methods that you can or do not have to accept.

-Designers and I focus on this very intently during our coaching calls.
+Once you fund your gift basket business, I help you and other designers through coaching calls to collect order payments.
 The process I share with them to take easy action for results generates more sales every day.

 Think big for global success